nicklany01/GAN_OASIS/README.md

 The project uses the **OASIS Brain MRI Dataset**, specifically the preprocessed slices available in the `./OASIS/keras_png_slices_train/` directory.
 Ensure that the images are grayscale (single channel) and in `.png` format.

+## Image Generator

+This project has an image generator (generate_images.py) that can generate images from an existing model saved as a .pth file

 ## Dependencies

 Ensure you have the following dependencies installed: